latj/hub-spoke-microhack/README.md

 ![image](images/firewall-overview.png)

-Go to the Route Table "wvd-spoke-rt" and modify the next hop of the default route that you defined in the previous challenge.
+Go to the Route Table "spoke-vnet-rt" and modify the next hop of the default route that you defined in the previous challenge.
 To do so, click on “Routes” on the menu on the left, find the custom default route that you defined in the previous challenge and click on it.
 Replace the next hop "Virtual Network Gateway" with the private IP of your Azure firewall instance.

 ![image](images/default-via-azfw.png)

 Remove the default route configuration from the VPN gateway (configured in Challenge 1):

-`$gw= Get-AzVirtualNetworkGateway -Name hub-vpngw -ResourceGroupName internet-outbound-microhack-rg`

-`Remove-AzVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $gw`

-Verify that you no longer have connectivity to the internet from the wvd-workstation.
+Verify that you no longer have connectivity to the internet from the az-mgmt-vm.
 Connections are now being routed to Azure Firewall, which is running with the default "deny all" policy.

 ## Task 3: Implement Contoso's security policy with Azure Firewall rules